 Housekeeping will continue to bring you new water bottles, coffee, and toiletries each day.
 And will take your trash if you leave it for them, but your room will generally not be serviced.
 Meaning no one will make your bed, or basically do any of the basic housekeeping you would expect.

 This is totally optional and could be challenging for large parties or longer stays, but for short stays we found it to be a great perk!

 Cons of the Walt Disney World Swan

 The other thing to note that some people definitely may consider a con is the lack of theming.
-There is really no Disney presence at the Disney Swan and feel is really just a low key, soft atmosphere.
+There is really no Disney presence at the Walt Disney World Swan Hotel.
+It feels more like a smaller boutique hotel with a low-key, soft atmosphere.
 For some people this will definitely be a con; for others, it may be a nice break from being submersed in Disney all day.
 We’ll let you decide.

-Lastly, the other thing to note is that a lot of conventions and conferences are held at both The Swan and the Dolphin, which definitely gives it a little bit more of a “business” feel and less of a vacation feel.
-For us, it didn’t really make a difference, but just be aware that while you are all decked out in Minnie mouse ears and character tees, you may be surrounded by professionals in suits and pencil skirts.
+A lot of conventions and conferences are held at both The Swan and the Dolphin.
+So they generally have a little bit more of a “business” feel and less of a vacation feel.
+For us, it didn’t really make a difference.
+But just be aware that while you are all decked out in Minnie Mouse ears and character tees, you may be surrounded by professionals in suits and pencil skirts.

 Overall, we love staying at the Walt Disney World Swan and Dolphin and highly recommend either of them.
 Have you stayed there?
 What did you think?
 Let us know!